HiBijoy143/SSMCH-ECG/README.md

 ## 📬 Contact

-For questions, clarifications, or collaboration inquiries related to the dataset, please contact the dataset authors through the **[PhysioNet platform](https://physionet.org/)**.
+For questions, clarifications, or collaboration inquiries related to the dataset, don't hesitate to get in touch with the dataset authors through the **hasa1511743@diu.edu.bd**.

 ---